matthewmueller/socrates/Readme.md

 ## Context

-Redux pushed us forward in 2 key ways: promoting a **single state architecture** & using an **actions dispatcher** to update that state.
+Redux pushed us forward in 2 key ways: promoting a **single state architecture** & using an **actions dispatcher to update that state**.

 The state management in Redux is verbose, but fantastic.
 Socrates aims to supplement Redux's state management to reduce keystokes and transparently combine a few confusing concepts together.
 Namely, **redux.combineReducer**, **FSA**, **redux-actions**, and **updeep**.

 ## Principles